Book excerpt: “The University for Self-realisation”

 And then the storm broke.

-So entangled was he in the snare of his own thoughts, he had not even noticed the pitch-black clouds gathering above.
+So entangled was he in the snare of his own beliefs and thoughts, he had not even noticed the pitch-black clouds gathering above.
 Now, halfway across the vast and godforsaken lake, the small, rickety boat was being tossed by towering waves and howling winds.
 The old ferryman gripped the oars, straining against the chaos – but the struggle was real, and the waters showed no mercy.

 He realised the storm had vanished as swiftly as it came – not a cloud left in the sky.
 And there, to his astonishment, the old ferryman was carrying him to shore… walking upon the water.